nikhilbhavikatti/nikhilbhavikatti.github.io/_posts/2024-11-08-blog-galaxy.md

 #### Colors and Bulge Statistics
 - Colors: For datasets with multi-band filters, such as SKIRT, the g-i color index measures the difference in brightness between the g and i bands, providing insights into a galaxy’s stellar populations and dust content.
 Red galaxies, typically early-type, exhibit higher g-i values due to older stars and less active star formation, while blue galaxies, often late-type, have lower g-i values, indicating younger stellar populations and active star formation.

-- Bulge Statistics (Gini-M20): The Gini-M20 statistic combines two measures—the Gini coefficient and the M20 statistic—to evaluate the prominence of a galaxy’s central bulge.
+- Bulge Statistics (Gini-M20): The Gini-M20 statistic combines two measures - the Gini coefficient and the M20 statistic - to evaluate the prominence of a galaxy’s central bulge.
 The Gini coefficient quantifies how concentrated the brightness is, while the M20 statistic describes the spatial distribution of the brightest regions.
 Together, these metrics help distinguish between early-type galaxies with prominent bulges and late-type galaxies without them.

 By comparing the g-i colors and bulge statistics of real and generated images, researchers can assess how well generative models capture the diversity of galaxy types, from elliptical galaxies with dominant bulges to disk-like galaxies with more diffuse structures.
 This analysis ensures that the generated data not only looks realistic but also accurately represents the physical and structural properties of galaxies.

 #### Wasserstein Distance
 The Wasserstein distance, or Earth Mover's Distance, measures the similarity between two distributions, capturing nuanced differences beyond simple averages.
 It compares distributions of morphological properties, power spectrum values, and color and bulge statistics, making it ideal for evaluating complex datasets like galaxies.
 This ensures generative models produce realistic outputs that accurately replicate the statistical and physical properties of real galaxies.